ahoymrag/ahoymrag.github.io/projects/theHavens/Notes from Writing Meeting.md

 - Deeply involved in the community - New Haven
 - Our zip code
 - What would be the implications of that

+### aditional notes
+1. write aly as a character - a realestate agent who is the voting director - who also knows a lot of abandoned places that we could use for a popup laundrymat
+2a. after the initial prototype is well proven - and the press has been informed